How to get a Scholarship in Canada for International Students

 Step 2: Ensure Your Eligibility for International Scholarships

-Different Canadian universities have other requirements, so ensure that you get to know those specific requirements.
+Different Canadian universities have other requirements, so ensure you know those specific requirements.
 However, there are universal requirements for a scholarship in Canada for international students.
 They are as follows.

 The applicant must: